 9. The Cast Of Heat

-Michael Mann’s 1995s phenomenal heist film Heat, staring Al Pacino, Robert De Niro, Val Kilmer, and a slew of other big names, is famed for a number of reasons, one of which is the authentic action and heist scenes that are prominently displayed throughout the film.
+Michael Mann’s phenomenal 1995 heist film Heat, which stared Al Pacino, Robert De Niro, Val Kilmer, and a slew of other big names, is famed for a number of reasons, one of which is the authentic action and heist scenes that are prominently displayed throughout the film.
 The authentic scenes are due to at least half a year of preparations; with three of those months including live weapon training with British SAS Officers.
 In fact, Val Kilmer got so good behind the weapon that Michael Mann can be seen in behind the scenes features saying that they were able to film Kilmer firing in two different direction, while reloading his weapon, all in one take.
 In addition to the weapon training, actors who were cast to star as criminals spent time with ex-bank robbers, while those set to star as police went on ride along with the LAPD.
 Mann also sent the core group of thieves to case out the bank on several occasions and prepare as if they were actually about to rob the bank.
 By the time filming wrapped, the actors probably could have actually robbed a bank with all of Mann’s intensive practice.

 8. Robert De Niro